 • The Fryingpan River sustains an amazing amount of fish including mountain whitefish, rainbow, and brown trout.
 For spectacular seclusion, fishermen take to the tributaries including the Crystal River and Castle Creek to seek out smaller trout and stunning scenery.

-Rafting, Kayaking, River Surfing and SUP – Aspen is one of only a handful of Colorado mountain towns to offer a river running directly through its center, which has everything from flat water and mellow float trips to class IV Slaughterhouse Falls run.
+Rafting, Kayaking, River Surfing, and SUP – Aspen is one of only a handful of Colorado mountain towns to offer a river running directly through its center, which has everything from flat water and mellow float trips to class IV Slaughterhouse Falls run.

 • Aspen is an epic rafting and kayaking destination.
 The Roaring Fork River offers Class I to class 1 to class IV runs from Aspen to Carbondale.
 The Colorado River, 40 minutes away in Glenwood Springs, has the popular Shoshone run and across Independence Pass is the Arkansas with adventurous Class III – V runs including Numbers.
-Water lovers take to the rivers on a variety of equipment, including traditional rafts and kayaks with Blazing Adventures, Aspen Whitewater Rafting and other local outfitters.
-Charlie MacArthur, owner of Aspen Kayak and SUP Academy, innovated “river surfing” where he uses a stand-up paddle board to ride the standing waves on sections of the Colorado River.
+Water lovers take to the rivers on a variety of equipment, including traditional rafts and kayaks with Blazing Adventures, Aspen Whitewater Rafting, and other local outfitters.
+Charlie MacArthur, the owner of Aspen Kayak and SUP Academy, innovated “river surfing” where he uses a stand-up paddle board to ride the standing waves on sections of the Colorado River.